 - Fundamentals

 - Aerodynamics

 - Motion

 - Mechatronics

 - Surveying

 - Aerospace

 - Statistics

 - CAD/CAM

-- biotechnology
+- Biotechnology

 Frequent practical lessons will occur throughout the fortnightly timetable.
-You are required to have leatherlike shoes to wear during each practical lesson.
+You are required to have leather-like shoes to wear during each practical lesson.
 There is a course fee for iSTEM which is \$40 in year 9 and \$40 again in year 10.
+Please note the iSTEM course will not be recorded on the ROSA.

-More information about this course can be found on the NSW NESA website https://sispprogram.schools.nsw.gov.au/stem/istem\stage\4.html
+More information about this course can be found on the NSW Department of Education website https://education.nsw.gov.au/teaching-and-learning/curriculum/department-approved-courses/istem

-Languages courses provide students with the opportunity to gain effective skills in communicating in the chosen language, to explore the relationship between languages and English, and to develop an understanding of the cultures associated with the Japanese language
+Languages courses provide students with the opportunity to gain effective skills in communicating in the chosen language, to explore the relationship between languages and English, and to develop an understanding of the cultures associated with the Japanese language.

 Students develop the knowledge, understanding and skills necessary for effective communication in Chinese.
 They learn to interact, access and respond to information and compose texts.
 They develop an understanding of the language system including sound, writing, grammar and text structure.
 Students also develop intercultural understanding of the interrelationship between language and culture and consider how interaction shapes communication and identity.